 Communication is key in life, leadership, and in our escape rooms.
 You will need to actively listen, communicate quickly, and ultimately deliver clear information to solve the challenges you face.
 Being in a series of rooms with your whole team may get chaotic, so you'll need to stay focused and listen attentively to all team members, especially those who might be on the quieter side, as they tend to be the most observant.
 For our players on the shy side: you'll need to speak up more than usual to rise above the noise.
 Every opinion matters, and every observation counts if you want to escape on time, so keep your eyes and ears open at all times!

 4. DECISION MAKING

 To be a leader, you must be able to make decisions that best benefit your team.
 For example, how will you decide when to use your first clue or your last clue?
-You only get three free clues, so you'll need to use them wisely!
+At Red Door, you only get three free clues, so you'll need to use them wisely!
 As a team, you will need someone to take the initiative, keep track of the solved puzzles, keep an eye on the clock, and make sure that everyone in the group is heard.
 The best leaders can pull in information from different people and places, piece together the facts, and solve complicated challenges.
-The most effective teams have leaders who can do this well under pressure, and there won't be any shortage of that when you come to play!
+The most effective teams have leaders who can do this well under pressure, and there won't be any shortage of that when you come to play at Red Door!

-While it's tempting to end with a fun memory and an hour's worth or "leadership reps," you'll learn the most when you reflect and discuss your experience with your team after.
+While it's tempting to end with a fun memory and an hour's worth of "leadership reps," you'll learn the most when you reflect and discuss your experience with your team after.

 Here are some good conversation starters we like to ask our teams after their experiences: